LightBitsLabs/los-csi/docs/src/workload_deployment/helm/block_workload_helm.md

 helm uninstall lb-csi-workload-block
 ```

-Verify all resources are gone
+Verify that all resources are gone.

 ```bash
 kubectl get pv,pvc,pods